 In private practice for international law firms, George has represented national and international financial, energy, telecommunications, industrial and healthcare companies.
-He has led corporate internal investigations and legal compliance reviews that involved work in more than 60 countries around the globe.
-Individual clients have included media personalities, lawyers, business executives, and public officials.
-No stranger to high stakes litigation and crisis events, George helped lead the Bush-Cheney legal team in the 2000 Florida vote recount, served as special outside counsel to a Senate committee investigating vote fraud allegations, served as counsel to an executive commission on gambling, and has represented many in politically charged election law and similar cases.
-He represented an incumbent president in First Amendment litigation concerning the right to have an inaugural prayer in a public ceremony.
+He is a recognized expert in leading credible corporate internal investigations and his experience designing and executing both targeted and global legal compliance reviews has involved work in more than 60 countries around the globe.
+George is an expert on the Foreign Corrupt Practices Act and regularly provides counsel to companies addressing FCPA issues.
+No stranger to high stakes litigation and crisis events, George helped lead the Bush-Cheney legal team in the 2000 Florida vote recount, served as special outside counsel to a Senate committee investigating vote fraud allegations, served as counsel to an executive commission on gambling, and has represented many clients in politically charged election law and similar cases.
+He has guided corporations and individual through high stakes matters of intense public interest.
+He represented an incumbent president in First Amendment litigation concerning the right to have an inaugural prayer said in a public ceremony.

-In his 10 years as a frontline federal prosecutor, George handled hundreds of investigations, trials, and appeals, including in white collar and national security cases.
-President Ronald Reagan appointed him as a U.S. attorney, and he continued to serve as the Deputy Attorney General and as Acting Attorney General during the George H.W.
+At the Department of Justice, George served for 10 years as a frontline federal prosecutor, handling hundreds of investigations, trials and appeals, including in white collar and national security cases.
+President Ronald Reagan appointed him as a U.S. attorney, and he next served as the deputy attorney general and as acting attorney general during the George H.W.
 Bush administration.
-In these roles, George ran the Justice Department’s operations, overseeing all the nation’s federal prosecutors, as well as the FBI and other law enforcement agencies.
+As Deputy Attorney General, George ran the Justice Department’s operations, overseeing all the nation’s federal prosecutors, as well as the FBI and other law enforcement agencies.
 He also had leadership responsibility in several national and international crises, including a hostage-taking in a federal prison and the federal law enforcement response to domestic unrest in Los Angeles.
 In several instances, he personally handled negotiations of high-profile criminal and civil matters in the United States and abroad.